Manu343726/biicode-posts/tiny-metaprogramming-library/overview.md

 Is there any semantic difference with the previous example?

 As I said, there aren't objects only in a system.
-Thankfully, syntax apart, C++ takes this in the right way, differentiating between functions and objects.
-In C++ addition there are three things: The two object operands and the operator; where a C++ operator is just a fancy syntax for a non-member function.
+Thankfully, syntax apart, C++ takes this the right way, differentiating between functions and objects.
+In C++ addition there are three things: two object operands and the operator; where a C++ operator is just a fancy syntax for a non-member function.

 **There are different categories in a system, everything cannot be modeled directly as an object**.
 The power of C++ comes from its multiparadigm spirit, allowing us to decide what programming paradigm (OO, structured, functional, generic...) is better for each situation.